|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See SPIB medium-term trend chart] A medium-term uptrend had started on July 15, 2025 at 33.26 and reached 34.06 on September 17, 2025.
-SPIB gained -0.80 points, or -2.41%, in 9 weeks.
-The chart has formed a Rising Channel chart pattern.
-The uptrend support line (33.98) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-SPIB may retest the broken support line.
-It is considered to be a resistance line now.
+Medium-term trend: [See SPIB medium-term trend chart] A medium-term uptrend had started on October 9, 2025 at 33.77 and reached 34.08 on October 24, 2025.
+SPIB gained -0.31 points, or -0.92%, in 2 weeks.
+The chart has formed a Rising Wedge chart pattern.
+The uptrend support line (34.18) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

-Daily Technical Indicators: [See SPIB daily technical indicators chart] Daily Lane's Stochastic is oversold.
-Use the Technical Stock Screener to see the list of stocks with daily oversold Lane's Stochastic.
+Daily Technical Indicators: [See SPIB daily technical indicators chart] Daily technical indicators are neutral.
+During the last week, daily Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
+Such crossover is considered a bearish signal.
 During the last week, daily MACD line has moved below its signal line.
 Such crossover is considered a bearish signal.
-A Parabolic SAR (stop and reversal) indicator (34.02) comes close to the price (33.84).
-It indicates that the trend is getting weaker.
+During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
+A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
 During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-Price is close to the 50 Day Moving Average.
-While daily technical indicators are oversold, the 50 Day Moving Average is considered a support level.
+During the last week, the price has crossed below the 50 Day Moving Average.
+Such crossover is considered a bearish signal.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |